 7) If the user is authorized, the IP-SM-GW performs service-level interworking by converting the Instant Message to Short Message.
 The IP-SM-GW shall obtain the routeing information for the UE from the HLR/HSS and deliver the message to the UE.
 If the sender of the Instant Message requests to hide its Public User Identity from the recipient and operator policy allows for this, the IP-SM-GW shall anonymise the identity of the user to the recipient.
 Otherwise, if operator policy prohibits this, the IP-SM-GW shall return an appropriate error to the user.

 8) The IP-SM-GW obtains the routeing information for the destination UE from the HLR/HSS.
-The HLR/HSS also returns the indication whether MPS for Messaging is enabled for the UE in the HSS (see TS 23.228 [9]), sets the transport priority of the message and handles the message with priority.
+The HLR/HSS also returns the indication whether MPS for Messaging is enabled for the UE in the HSS (see TS 23.228 [9]), and if the MPS for Messaging is enabled for the UE, the HLR/HSS sets the transport priority of the message to a value appropriate for MPS and handles the message with priority.

 9) The IP-SM-GW sends the Forward Short Message message to the target MSC/SGSN/MME/SMSF.
 If the Resource-Priority information on the Instant Message is a value appropriate for MPS, the IP-SM-GW sets the transport priority of the outgoing Short Message to a value appropriate for MPS and handles the Short Message with priority.